2021–22 Bangladesh Premier League final: Background

 Both the finalist team, Fortune Barishal and Comilla Victorians ended up in the top 2 of points table.
 Fortune Barishal winning 7 matches and losing 2 matches while 1 match being abandoned, ended as table topper.
 Comilla Victorians winning 6 matches, losing 3 matches and 1 match being abandoned ended in the 2nd position of the table.

 In the Eliminator, Batting first, Chattogram Challengers scored 189 runs, courtesy of Chadwick Walton's unbeaten 89 runs But Khulna Tigers fell short of 7 runs despite a handy knock of unbeaten 80 runs from Andre Fletcher.

 In the Qualifier 1, Fortune Barishal gathered an average score of 143, thanks to Munim Shahriar's 44 off 30 balls.
 Though a few of Victorians' batsman chipped in with some 20-odd scores, but no could capitalise those and eventually Victorians fell short of 10 runs in front of some disciplined bowling from Barishal's Shafiqul Islam and Mehedi Hasan Rana.

 In the Qualifier 2 Mehidy Hasan's 44 and Akbar Ali's 33 helped Chattogram Challengers to post a target of 149 runs before being bowled out in 19.1 overs.
 In the run chase, though Liton Das got out on a duck on the very first ball of the innings, Sunil Narine, being promoted as an opener scored a 13-ball 50, which is the fastest fifty in the history of BPL.
 Victorians gathered 84 runs losing 2 wickets in the powerplay, most runs in powerplay in BPL, and eventually they went on to reach the target with ease losing just 3 wickets with 43 balls to spare.

 Report

 Comilla Victorians innings

 Victorians Sunil Narine again opening the batting started of a flier despite losing his other partners Litton Das, Mahmudul Hasan Joy and Faf du Plessis cheaply.
 In the Powerplay they scored 73 runs, thanks to Narine's blistering knock of 23-ball 57.
 After Narine's wicket, Victorians lost wickets in a clutter, but a 53 runs partnership between Moeen Ali (38 off 32) and Abu Hider Rony (19 off 27) for the 7th wicket, helped them to post a respectable total of 151 runs in 20 overs.
-For Barishal, every bolwers chipped in with wickets.
+For Barishal, every bowler chipped in with wickets.